-More heritage/archaeological surveys are required for a more complete understanding of the impact of hazardous materials on heritage sites and collections.
+More heritage/archaeological surveys are required for a more complete understanding of the impact of flora and fauna on heritage sites and collections.

 Australian Antarctic Territory — Cultural heritage aspects - Pressures and risks on heritage sites and collections

-This indicator examines the level of and impact of hazardous waste on the condition of Antarctic heritage sites.
+This indicator examines the impact of wildlife and flora on the condition of heritage sites.

 Other indicators for this issue:

 - AATH-09 Surveys of impacts of isolation on heritage sites